Churches: For weddings or funerals….

 So get ready!
 Sign up here!
 Are you on Twitter?
 Check out #WhyBible and add items yourself in the next few months!

 Picture this.
 A rugged mountainous South East Asian country.
 This country is not open to the religion of Christianity.
-But through the work of Wycliffe Associates and their colleagues, the Open Bible Stories (OBS) have been translated into the national language.It’s a big deal…to some
+But through the work of Wycliffe Associates and their colleagues, the Open Bible Stories (OBS) have been translated into the national language.It’s so wonderful to see people using their God-given gifts.
+Often times it doesn’t even feel like work for them.

 Ken’s work includes training nationals on Bible translation software.
 Since everyone learns in different ways, he always includes a variety of modalities when he teaches.
 Although each course is different, he often teaches and demonstrates how to use the software and/or has the course participants read the material on their own.
 This is often accompanied by a related video, practicing the concept alone, or solidifying their newly learned material by demonstrating it to their classroom neighbor.